priyamtejaswin/devise-keras/README.md

 # devise-keras

+# THIS BRANCH IS NOT BEING UPDATED.
+Switch to add_rnn_model for development.

 The **master** branch contains code to setup the experiment, download/pre-process data for implementing the [Google-Devise paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/41869.pdf). `model.py` contains the code for the model.
 Due to computational constraints, the experiments are run on the [UIUC PASCAL sentences dataset](http://vision.cs.uiuc.edu/pascal-sentences/) as opposed to [ImageNet](http://www.image-net.org/).
 This dataset contains 50 images per category for 20 categories along with 5 captions per image.
 These captions are used for the extension of the project in the **devise-rnn** branch.

 The project uses the following python packages over the conda python stack: